Resource Banner

 2. What is the full form of Unix?

 While most assume it is an abbreviation, that is not the case.
-Even though, sometimes it is written in capital letters as UNIX, causing people to think it is an acronym.
+Sometimes, it is written in capital letters like UNIX, causing people to think it is an acronym.
 In fact, that name pun on “Multics”.
-Also, UNIX was originally called UNICS that is – Uniplexed Information Computing System.
+Also, UNIX was originally called UNICS ( Uniplexed Information Computing System).

 3. Who Invented Unix?